Sungai Pinang: Transportation

-Rapid Penang buses 12, 301, 302, 303 and 401 serve the neighbourhood, by connecting it with George Town to the north and other destinations within the southern side of Penang Island, including Bukit Jambul, Bayan Baru, Bayan Lepas, Batu Maung and Balik Pulau.
+Rapid Penang buses 12, 301, 302, 303 and 401 serve the neighbourhood, connecting it with various destination in the city, including Bukit Jambul, Bayan Baru, Bayan Lepas, Batu Maung and Balik Pulau.

+Demographics

+The following is based on the 2020 Malaysian Census conducted by Malaysia's Department of Statistics.

 Education

 There is one Tamil-medium primary school and a Japanese international school within the Sungai Pinang neighbourhood.